Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Just bake what she likes!
 A birthday cake can be anything, shape, flavor, texture, cake mixes, brownie mixes or a really complex recipe.
-Just add candles.
-That will make it a birthday cake.

 After you get the cake baked and your are ready to decorate it, get a pkg of Twizzlers Twists.
 They make all flavors and colors now.
 Cut them in half to make how ever many candles you will need for the b-day girl.
 Insert a candle in one end of each Twist and push the other end into the cake.
 You can put these at all different heights on your cake to make for easier lighting.
 You can even put them in the cake at a slant if you want to.
 The Twists make really unique edible candle holders.

 S.B., you asked for a "birthday cake recipe."
 Do you really mean the cake itself, or the decorations?
 Decorating would depend on age & things she likes.
 For the cake, which I thought you meant, her favorite would be best; but what comes to my mind is "wedding-cake white."
 That's so very simple, and delicious.
 What is it?
 It's simply white cake with almond extract added!

 Quick and simple decorating for a cake is to pick icing colors that suit the birthday girl, write a simple Happy Birthday (Sis) or whatever you choose (Go girl, whatever!) and add some flowers on and/or around the cake.
 Fresh work, but if you're concerned get some artificial flowers (her favorites or orchids, roses, whatever) and 'dismantle' the blossoms & some leaves from the stems if they're too large.

 Have some fun with it, an' if you're timid about writing with icing, practice on waxed paper or a plate (maybe the size of the cake as well, to make sure you can get all on you want to!).